 Our pending patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless and until a patent issues from such applications.
-Assuming the other requirements for patentability are met, currently, the first to file a patent application is generally entitled to the patent.
-However, prior to March 16, 2013, in the United States, the first to invent was entitled to the patent.
+Assuming the other requirements for patentability are met, currently, patents are granted to the party who was the first to file a patent application.
+However, prior to March 16, 2013, in the United States, patents were granted to the party who was the first to invent the claimed subject matter.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
 Therefore, we cannot be certain that we were the first to make the inventions claimed in our patents or pending patent applications, or that we were the first to file for patent protection of such inventions.